 Whole School Curriculum

-This year (2019-2020) we have already made some changes based on our evaluations from the previous two years and we are now developing our curriculum by including a key question for the children to answer at the end of each topic.
+Since then, we have made some changes based on our evaluations and we are now developing our curriculum by including a key question for the children to answer at the end of each topic.
 We are also ensuring some dedicated time in class to find out what the children would like to learn within a set topic.
 By doing this, we hope that our children will be able to express their knowledge and understanding in a way they would prefer and thus creating independent, life-long learners.

 Working in our curriculum teams, we have put together a 'Progression in skills' document to support our curriculum planning.
-If you would like to see them, please follow the links: History, Geography, Art, DT, RE, PSHCE
+If you would like to see them, please follow the links: History, Geography, Art, DT, RE, PSHCE, Music

 As a school, we have decided to follow the Kent scheme of work for Science.
 If you would like to see the overview for the year, please click here.